-The Council received \$20.6 million of mineral severance tax revenue from the State's general fund into the Debt Service Fund to accommodate the general obligation bonds debt service payments required in fiscal year 2019.
+The Council received \$21.9 million of mineral severance tax revenue from the State's general fund into the Debt Service Fund to accommodate the general obligation bonds debt service payments required in fiscal year 2020.
 Funds remaining after the payment of general obligation bonds debt service have been transferred to the Enterprise Fund to provide additional lending and granting capacity, which is consistent with the Council's purpose.

 West Virginia Code §29-22-18a (Section 18a) created within the State's lottery fund in the State Treasury an excess lottery revenue fund from which moneys are disbursed in specific allocations to various State accounts, including the Council.
-In accordance to Senate Bill 152, \$46 million was appropriated to the West Virginia Infrastructure Council during fiscal year 2019 with the first \$6 million to be used for debt service on the Series 2014 bonds that were issued for the Chesapeake Bay and Greenbrier Watershed projects and the remaining \$40 million to be used for water, wastewater and economic development projects around the state.
+Although \$46 million in Excess Lottery funds was appropriated to the West Virginia Infrastructure Council in accordance to House Bill 2020, \$38 million was received due to a reduction in video lottery revenue collections resulting from COVID 19.
+The first \$6 million is to be used for debt service on the Series 2014 bonds that were issued for the Chesapeake Bay and Greenbrier Watershed projects and the remaining \$32 million is to be used for water, wastewater and economic development projects around the state.

-During the year ended June 30, 2019, the Council contributed \$2,221,400 to the Bureau for Public Health for the required State match for the federally sponsored Drinking Water Treatment Revolving Fund to secure federal dollars and continue that program.
-The Council also contributed \$4,953,800 to the Department of Environmental Protection for the required State match for the federally sponsored Clean Water State Revolving Fund to secure federal dollars and continue that program as well.
+During the year ended June 30, 2020, the Council contributed \$2,200,800 to the Bureau for Public Health for the required State match for the federally sponsored Drinking Water Treatment Revolving Fund to secure federal dollars and continue that program.
+The Council also contributed, at the end of fiscal year 2019, \$4,953,800 to the Department of Environmental Protection for the required State match for the federally sponsored Clean Water State Revolving Fund to secure federal dollars and continue that program as well.

 The West Virginia Water Development Authority (the Authority) as the fiduciary agent of the Council, pays for certain expenses on behalf of the Council.
-As of June 30, 2019, the Council had incurred \$1,022,376 of expenses of which \$227,909 remains unpaid at June 30, 2019.
+As of June 30, 2020, the Council had incurred \$1,165,798 of expenses of which \$278,573 remains unpaid at June 30, 2020.